kvmanohar22/3DR/README.md

 ## To fix
 - [ ] Cholesky Decomposition fails during BA
 - [ ] Optimization is ridiculously slow (but works).
 Should make it faster
+- [ ] Fliped y-axis in 3D viewer?
+- [ ] Add only KeyFrames for graph optimization
+- [ ] Reduce the number of points for graph optimization

 ## Requirements
 - C++14